SkyTubeTeam/SkyTube/README.md

 * Play channels' playlists
 * Download videos
 * View and download video thumbnails
-* Doesn't display any adverts when browsing or playing videos.
+* Doesn't display any adverts when browsing or playing videos
+* Backup and restore bookmarks and subscriptions (all stored locally on your device)

 ### Traditional Features
 * Explore Featured and Most Popular videos